Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 To help your basset stay focused on going potty, you may find it helpful to keep him on a long leash and that you take him directly to his potty area as soon as you get out of the door.
 Only once your basset has peed and pooped in this area, you can then go on a nice stroll or play.

-If instead he is spending too much time sniffing in the potty area and not doing anything, then escort him back inside and place him in the crate again or leashed to you (stick nearby the door) so that you can you quickly escort him back to the potty area again as soon as you notice any pre-potty cues or after some time.
+If instead he is spending too much time sniffing in the potty area and not doing anything, then escort him back inside and place him in the crate again or leashed to you (stick nearby the door) so that you can quickly escort him back to the potty area again as soon as you notice any pre-potty cues or after some time.

-To further keep up the task and evoke quick pottying in the designated area, you may find it very helpful training your dog to go potty on command.
+To further keep up the task and evoke quick pottying in the designated area, you may find it very helpful to train your dog to go potty on command.
 Your basset will learn to associate your verbal cue, "go potty!" with the act of going potty, which comes in extra handy in speeding up the process.

 Create an Official Potty Area